-The first floor transformer room is projected to generate noise levels of up to 64 dBA at a distance of one meter.
+The first-floor transformer room is projected to generate noise levels of up to 70 dBA at a distance of one meter.
 Assuming a 20 dBA noise reduction provided by the building envelope, noise generated by the transformer room would not exceed 65 dBA at the property plane.
+Noise generated by the equipment in the electrical and pump rooms would be lower than that generated by the project's transformers and therefore would not exceed 65 dBA at the property plane.

-The mechanical equipment in the sixth floor mechanical room would generate hourly average noise levels of 89 dBA at a distance of three feet.
-The nearest property line would be 100 to 130 feet from the center of the mechanical yard.
-Based on the distance between the building envelope and the property plane (100 feet) and an assumed noise reduction of 10 dBA provided by the building envelope, the noise level at the property plane would range between 52 to 54 dBA Ldn, which would be below the City's 65 dBA Ldn threshold.
+The mechanical equipment in the fifth-floor mechanical room would generate hourly average noise levels of 72 dBA at a distance of three feet.
+The nearest property line would be 20 feet west of the center of the mechanical yard.
+Based on the distance between the building envelope and the property plane (20 feet) and an assumed noise reduction of 20 dBA provided by the building envelope and height, the noise level at the property plane would be 42 dBA Ldn, which would be below the City's 65 dBA Ldn threshold.

 The solar panels on the building rooftop are not capable of generating noise levels that would be audible at the property plane, and would not contribute to the mechanical equipment noise generated at the project site.
-Noise generated by the rooftop HVAC systems is projected to be 68 dBA at a distance of five feet.
-Based on the distance between the property plane and the rooftop equipment (60 feet) and a noise reduction of at least 10 dBA provided by the parapet, the noise level at the property plane would range between 40 to 43 dBA Ldn, which would be below the City's 65 dBA Ldn threshold.
+Noise generated by the rooftop HVAC systems is projected to reach a maximum of 69 dBA at a distance of three feet.
+The receptor with the greatest exposure to noise generated by the project's HVAC equipment would be the future residential uses opposite East 3rd Avenue, which once constructed would be located 105 feet from the HVAC equipment and have a direct line of sight.
+Assuming a minimum attenuation of 20 dBA from the elevation of the rooftop and the setback of the equipment, the noise level at the property line of the southern residential use would be 61 dBA, which would be below the City's 65 dBA $L{dn}$ threshold.
+Noise levels at the property lines of all other adjacent land uses would be even lower due to greater attenuation provided by the height of the proposed building and the lack of a direct line of sight between the HVAC equipment and adjacent buildings.